kubos/kubos/docs/ecosystem/services/service-config.rst

 This section defines the IP address and port to be used for receiving :doc:`graphql` requests over HTTP.

+In general, the ports being used follow the following convention:

+- Kubos core services use ports 8000-8079
+- Communications services use ports 8080-8099 for their downlink ports
+- Hardware services use ports 8100 and up

 Many hardware services will utilize a ``bus`` parameter which defines the particular peripheral bus that the subsystem is connected to.